 The fear of catching Covid-19 or government border closures, are not medical situations and not on the list of "Named Perils".
 Thus, this would likely only be covered if you had a Cancel for Any Reason rider.

-You may need to show proof of vaccination or proof of a recent, previously administered negative test to demonstrate that this developed while on trip.
+You may need to show proof of vaccination, proof of being recently boosted, and/or proof of a recent, previously administered negative test to demonstrate that this developed while on trip.

 Consult your travel insurance policy for more information.